 Plan a Progressive Dinner

-In one date, hit multiple dining establishments by planning for drinks and appetizers at one restaurant, the main course at another, and dessert at yet another.
+In one date, hit multiple dining establishments by planning for drinks and appetizers at one restaurant, the main course at another, and dessert at a third.
 If you've still got energy after dessert, pick one more spot for a night cap.

 Try to pick a neighborhood with dining options concentrated close together so you can walk to each place, or chart a route that hits spots that have special meaning to your relationship.